bryce-bowles/SCC-Work-Experience/README.md

 Detailed descriptions of my work projects are on my [Portfolio Website](https://bryce-bowles.github.io/work-experience.html).

 ### Senior Automated Systems Analyst: February 2022-Present
-Serve as data analyst specialist responsible for automation and information systems work for the Bureau of Insurance (BOI) in support of insurance regulation
+Build, implement, maintain and support analytics models and information systems that automate work tasks for the Virginia Bureau of Insurance (BOI) in support of insurance regulation.
-* Specialist for advanced data extraction and analysis via SQL, MS Access, Excel, Power BI and SAP Crystal to gather and organize large and complex data sets
-* Lead multiple projects involving analytics, new vendor system implementation, several complex information systems, and provide advanced technical assistance
+*	Lead multiple projects involving important information systems and analytical projects: Understand business needs, create requirements, identify appropriate data and analyses, create dashboards, present results to key stakeholders and leadership, maintain and provide advanced technical assistance.
+*	Collect data (structured and unstructured), preprocess, visualize and conduct descriptive, predictive and prescriptive analyses using a variety of tools to solve problems and enhance processes and decisions.
+*	Implemented emailing API system to save the Bureau over $300K and hundreds of work hours per year

 ### Insurance Market Examiner (SCC): June 2018-February 2022
 Serve as a Business Systems Analyst Liaison between the Bureau of Insurance (BOI) and Information Technology Division, assisting Automated Systems’ Chief
-* Project Analyst Lead for the largest agent licensing project (fingerprinting implementation) the BOI has undertaken in over 30 years.
-Implemented all physical, technical, and administrative security safeguards to meet the requirements of the Virginia State Police, FBI and the system developer/vendor.
-Presented
-MS Power BI dashboard, Excel and PowerPoint to Agent Licensing section to show analytics on demographic report of fingerprint vendor research.
-* Administer new System implementation: Facilitate software developers and line of business throughout each project application development cycle such as collect requirements, vendor research/system design, configuration, implementation, quality assurance testing, security roles etc.
+* Administer new system implementation: Facilitate software developers and line of business throughout each project application development cycle such as collect requirements, vendor research/system design, configuration, implementation, quality assurance testing, managing security role access etc.
+*	Lead analyst for a section’s largest project in over 30 years (SB 1222) improving security of over 360K insurance agents’ exam and fingerprint process with the goal of protecting the consumer.
+Built and presented dashboard analysis to stakeholders.
+Analysis was used to select the vendor and I conducted full implementation.

 ### Associate Insurance Market Examiner (SCC): June 2017-June 2018
 Support all computer-based systems and system related projects / processes utilized within the Bureau of Insurance
-* Administer, troubleshoot and improve numerous annual & quarterly system related projects and processes with BOI Staff.
-Create and implement timelines, train employees, streamline workflows, policies, and procedures.
+* Work and collaborate as part of a multidisciplinary analyst team to administer, troubleshoot and improve numerous annual & quarterly system related projects and processes.
 * Provide helpdesk support for BOI Staff (200+ employees): Maintain expert knowledge of all computer applications / equipment, security access, SharePoint updates, website changes, etc.